minmin-yuan/Football-Injury-Risk/README.md

 ### Local Deployment
 #### 1. Prepare environment
-Use **Python 3.10 or 3.11** to ensure PyTorch install cleaning, Numpy, Pandas and Scikit=learn are compatible and pickled model can be loaded correctly.
+Use **Python 3.10 or 3.11** to ensure PyTorch installation, Numpy, Pandas and Scikit=learn are compatible and pickled model can be loaded correctly.

 **Option A — Conda**